vshalbansal/CppND-Capstone-Snake-Game/README.md

       * line:57 menu stack holds shared pointers of class Menu to ensure proper allocation and deallocation of resources without hardcoding new/delete operations.

 ### Concurrency
-1. Multithreading is used to run Input control, Game, Render features in seperate threads.
+1. Multithreading is used to run timer threads for super food,super snake
-    * main.cpp
+    * game.cpp
-      * line:22 game thread
+      * line:159, line:171, line:223 super food timer thread
-      * line:25 controller thread
+      * line:122, line:229 super snake timer thread
-      * renderer is run inside main thread
 2. Mutex and locks are used to enable to protect consistent shared data access.
-    * controller.cpp
-      * line:16 Ensures snake direction is not changed multiple time without snake head moving to a new location.
     * renderer.cpp
-      * line:73 (lock_guard) Ensures Menu is not changed between reading and rendering the same.
-      * line:156 (unique_lock) Ensures Foods are not changed between reading and rendering.
-      * line:171 (unique_lock) Ensures Snake is not changed beween reading and rendering.
+      * line:151 (unique_lock) Ensures super food is not changed between reading and rendering.
     * game.cpp
-      * line:57 (unique_lock) Ensures game update waits on user selection of menu option, used for cv_game condition variable.
-      * line:65 (unique_lock) Ensures game update waits on user name input confirmation, used for cv_game condition variable.
-      * line:100 (unique_lock) Locks snake mutex to ensure no access to snake while snake is being updated to ensure consistent access, is subsequently unlocked after snake is updated.
-      * line:120 (lock_guard) Ensures food is not access while being updated.
-      * line:185 In MenuAction function, menu updates combined with game state changes are protected with lock_guards.
+      * line:276 (lock_guard) Ensures super snake timer conditions are changed in synchronous manner.
+      * line:266, line 108 (unique_lock) Ensures one thread at a time access food pointers.
-3. Condition variables are used to synchronize user input and game actions.
+3. Condition variables are used for super food timer thread
-    * controller.cpp
-      * line:17 snake cv_update condition variable waits on change of snake head position on the grid after changing the direction as per user input.
     * game.cpp
-      * line:58 game thread waits on user to select a menu option to perform next action.
-      * line:66 game thread waits on user to confirm name input before performing next action.
+      * line:272 super food timer thread uses condition variable wait for either change of game state or the event where snake has eaten the super food.
+      * line:127 game action funciton notifies super food timer after snake has eaten the super food.

 ## Added Game Features
 1. At the start of the game user is asked to input their name which is used to store high scores.